mlpack/mlpack/doc/user/core/transforms/signal_processing.md

      channel.
 This preserves spatial information (e.g., which sounds come from the left vs. right).
 If spatial information is not needed, the channels can be mixed down to mono before processing (e.g., `mono = (left + right) / 2`).
-     Both cases are demonstrated in the examples below.

    * `numCoeffs` must be less than or equal to `numMelFilters`.
 The DCT compresses `numMelFilters` log-mel energies down to `numCoeffs` cepstral